SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/03-OSGtour.md

 ~~~

 This loads the default R package for you.
 If the package you want has multiple versions, you should
-give the version when loading the module:
+give the version when loading the module as follows:

 ~~~
 $ module load R/3.1.1